 Don’t wait to test for radon.

 When you sign a contract to have it removed, have both a level of reduction AND a completion date specified.
-I had an oral agreement–or so I thought–to have the work completed in October.
-I hope that it will be worth the wait.

 Paint can add or detract from the value of your home.
 Your need to update and the changing moods of what’s popular might prompt you to repaint.
 When it comes to color, what’s in and what’s not will change and this is a good reason to not lock yourself in with siding or paneling that can’t change with the times.
 Instead, get used to watching paint dry.